dotnet/EntityFramework.Docs/entity-framework/core/querying/filters.md

 The following example shows how to use Global Query Filters to implement soft-delete and multi-tenancy query behaviors in a simple blogging model.

 > [!TIP]
-> You can view [multi-tenancy sample](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/QueryFilters) and [samples using navigations](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/QueryFiltersNavigations) on GitHub.
+> You can view a [multi-tenancy sample](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/QueryFilters) and [samples using navigations](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/QueryFiltersNavigations) on GitHub.

 First, define the entities: